Sawyer Sweeten

-Sawyer Storm Sweeten (May 12, 1995 – April 23, 2015) was an American child actor, known for playing Geoffrey Barone on the sitcom Everybody Loves Raymond.
+Sawyer Storm Sweeten (May 12, 1995 – April 23, 2015) was an American child actor.
+He is known for having played Geoffrey Barone on the sitcom Everybody Loves Raymond.

 Early life

 Sweeten was born in Brownwood, Texas, to parents Timothy Sweeten and Elizabeth Millsap.
-He had a sister Madylin, and an identical twin brother, Sullivan – all three starring on the CBS sitcom Everybody Loves Raymond for 9 seasons.
+He had two sisters Madylin, Maysa, and an identical twin brother, Sullivan.
+Madylin, Sawyer and Sullivan starred on the CBS sitcom Everybody Loves Raymond for nine seasons.

-The Sweeten family moved to California when the twins were 6 months old; the siblings were cast less than a year later.
+The Sweeten family moved to California when the twins were six months old; the siblings were cast less than a year later.

 Later, Sawyer and Sullivan owned a house together in Riverside, California.

 Death

-On April 23, 2015, Sweeten died due to a self-inflicted gunshot wound to the head, nineteen days before his 20th birthday.
-His death prompted public tributes by his Everybody Loves Raymond costars.
+On April 23, 2015, Sweeten died from a self-inflicted gunshot wound to the head, 19 days before his 20th birthday.
+His death prompted public tributes by his Everybody Loves Raymond co-stars.

-His on-screen father Ray Romano was shocked by the news and said he was a "wonderful and sweet kid to be around".
+His on-screen father Ray Romano was shocked by the news and said he was a "wonderful and sweet kid to be around."
 Sweeten's on-screen mother Patricia Heaton said that he was "a funny and exceptionally bright young man.
 He is gone from us far too soon."

-Brad Garrett, who portrayed Sweeten's on-screen Uncle Robert, released a statement that: "The Sweeten family was our family for those nine years on Raymond.
+Brad Garrett, who portrayed Sweeten's on-screen Uncle Robert, released a statement: "The Sweeten family was our family for those nine years on Raymond.
 My deepest condolences and love go out to them during this unimaginable time."
 Sweeten's on-screen grandmother Doris Roberts remembered Sawyer as "a very sweet young man" and reminded fans to "make sure your loved ones know how much you care about them.
 It's very important to keep in touch."

-Phil Rosenthal, creator of Everybody Loves Raymond and husband of co-star Monica Horan, remembered Sawyer, his twin brother Sullivan, and their older sister Madylin as "children that never failed to make us laugh, or remind us of how we feel about our own children".
+Phil Rosenthal, creator of Everybody Loves Raymond and husband of co-star Monica Horan, remembered Sawyer, his twin brother Sullivan, and their older sister Madylin as "children that never failed to make us laugh, or remind us of how we feel about our own children."

-His on-screen/real life sister Madylin released a statement regarding her brother's death and pleaded for everyone "to reach out to the ones you love".
+His on-screen/real-life sister Madylin released a statement regarding her brother's death and pleaded for everyone "to reach out to the ones you love."